wkh923/m3pc/README.md

 # M^3PC
 This is the code base for the paper `M^3PC: Runtime Model Predictive Control using Pretrained Masked Trajectory Model`.
-This source code is built upon [facebookresearch/mtm](https://github.com/facebookresearch/mtm).
+This code is built upon [facebookresearch/mtm](https://github.com/facebookresearch/mtm).

 ## Install python packages from scratch